Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

 Overall, the final 1½ hours of the day's cycling was very unpleasant.
 In addition to the rain, there were enormous puddles and the Rome rush-hour traffic seemed to have started early.
 The roads up and down each side of the Tiber were also the worst encountered so far, not helped by the potholes being full of puddles.
 The rain was finally clearing when we reached the Hotel Ping Pong in Ostia which was quickly awarded the accolade of the worst so far on the trip (what use is a kettle without any other refreshment making equipment?).
-We were lucky to have a balcony where we could put soggy clothing to dry.
+We were lucky to have a balcony where we could put soggy clothing to dry (and hope the rain had finished).
+A good dinner was taken at one of the nearby restaurants.

 Day 5: Lido di Ostia to Sabaudia